Contents

 Yes, you can use Bitcoin to send money to anyone with a Bitcoin wallet.
 Transactions are typically faster and cheaper compared to cross-border remittances or traditional banking methods.

 Choose a digital wallet that supports the specific cryptocurrency you want to use.
-Acquire the cryptocurrency you want to use, then find a merchant that accepts cryptocurrency and send the payment using their unique address.
+Acquire the cryptocurrency you want to use, then find a party that accepts cryptocurrency and send the payment using their unique address.

 Can you be paid in cryptocurrency?